Robert Finch (politician)

 Robert Hutchinson Finch (October 9, 1925 – October 10, 1995) was a Republican politician from La Canada Flintridge, California.
-In 1967, he served as the 38th Lieutenant Governor of California.
+From 1967 to 1969, he served as the 38th lieutenant governor of California.
 Following Richard Nixon's presidential campaign in 1968, he was appointed Secretary of Health, Education, and Welfare in 1969.
 He was the Counselor to the President from 1970 until 1972.
 During the 1976 California United States Senate election, he lost in the Republican primary to S.I.
 Hayakawa.

 Early life and education

 Finch was born in Tempe, Arizona.
 He was the son of Robert L. Finch, a member of the Arizona House of Representatives, and his wife, Gladys Hutchinson.
 Finch was enlisted in the Marine Corps during World War II.
 He married the former Carol Crothers on February 14, 1946; they had three daughters and one son: Maureen F. Shaw, Kevin Finch, Priscilla Finch and Cathleen F. Morser.

 After serving in the Marines briefly during World War II, Finch entered Occidental College in Los Angeles, where he graduated in 1947 with a bachelor's degree.
 After the graduation from Occidental College in 1947, went to Washington, D.C., where he worked as an administrative aide Congressman Norris Poulson, representative from California.
 During this time, he met and became friendly with freshman Congressman and future president Richard Nixon.
 Partly at Nixon's suggestion, Mr. Finch returned to California to study law at the University of Southern California, where he took his LL.B. degree in 1951.